 On receipt of the complete response to an RFI the statutory clock restarts.
-The RFI response is assessed for completeness by the Building Consent Officer and the processing clock is restarted.
-Once the processor is satisfied on reasonable grounds that the provisions of the Building Code would be met if the building project was completed as per the plans and specifications submitted, they will then approve the plans and specifications and forward the completed file to the next stage.
+The RFI response is assessed for completeness by the Building Consent Officer.
+Once the Consent Processor is satisfied on reasonable grounds that the provisions of the Building Code would be met if the building project was completed as per the plans and specifications submitted, they will then approve the plans and specifications and forward the completed file to the next stage.

 If required the consent will be sent to validation.
-This is a final quality assurance check, and depending on the findings further information maybe requested (as with all RFI that statutory clock would again be paused until the information is provided).
+This is a final quality assurance check, and depending on the findings further information may be requested (as with all RFI that statutory clock would again be suspended until the information is provided).

-Once satisfied the BCA processor will make the decision to grant (or refuse) the consent.
-The BCA must grant a building consent if it is satisfied on reasonable grounds that the provisions of the building code would be met if the building work were properly completed in accordance with the plans and specifications that accompanied the application (Please note if the consent were to be refused, this would have been discussed with the applicant/agent in detail before such a decision was made).
+Once satisfied the Consent Processor will make the decision to grant (or refuse) the consent.
+The building consent authority must grant a building consent if it is satisfied on reasonable grounds that the provisions of the Building Code would be met if the building work were properly completed in accordance with the plans and specifications that accompanied the application (Please note if the consent were to be refused, this would have been discussed with the applicant/agent in detail before such a decision was made).

 If the decision is to grant the consent it will be sent to the Building Unit Administration Team to be invoiced, at this time the statutory clock is stopped.
 This invoice will then be sent to the applicant or agent for payment